MirageNet/Mirage/doc/docs/guides/serialization.md

 Mirage creates `Serialize` and `Deserialize` functions for types using Weaver.
 Weaver edits the dll after unity compiles them using [Mono.Cecil](https://github.com/jbevain/cecil).
-This allows Mirage to have a lot of complex features like SyncVar, ClientRpc and Message Serialization without the user needed to manually set everything up.
+This allows Mirage to have a lot of complex features like SyncVar, ClientRpc, and Message Serialization without the user needing to manually set everything up.

 ## Rules And Tips